giantswarm/docs/swarmdocs/content/guides/your-first-application/golang.md

 ## Testing locally

-To test locally before deploying to Giant Swarm, we also need a redis server.
-This is very simple, since we can use a standard image here without any modification.
+To test locally before deploying to Giant Swarm, we want a redis server.
+This is easy to get, since we can use a standard image here without any modification.
 Simply run this to start your local Redis server container:

 ```nohighlight
 $ docker run --name=redis -d redis